avsteele/C_Programming_Notes/site/1-Introduction.md

 }
 ```

 Sets of characters can be used to display messages to the user.
-I'll show you how to do this in the next chapter.
+I'll show you how to do this in the next section.

 ## Summary